 “The Bird” (Mutsuhiro Watanabe) would have other POWs line up and throw jabs at Lou like a punching bag.
 Fellow prisoners naturally didn’t want to hurt their own kind.
 But Lou himself would insist and challenge them.

 Otherwise, an already bloodied comrade-at-arms would get the blows whenever one of the men refused to follow the Bird’s orders.
 Lou would rather endure the pain than see someone else suffer.

 General Bird’s concept of honor and respect is twisted.
 Lou refused to submit to authority, and Bird taught him “respect.”
 The General instructed prisoners to punch Lou in his face, humiliating him and setting the stage for fear.

 Naturally, fellow prisoners refused, but they had no choice.
 To save another battered prisoner from Bird’s rod, Lou received the punches from a long line of fellow prisoners.

 Unbroken: Don’t Look at Me!

 Lou returned to the United States after his release when the war ended in 1945.
 However, the trauma as a POW left Lou scarred.
-He was hounded by nightmares so he turned to alcohol.
-This strained his marriage that almost ended in divorce.
+Nightmares hounded him, and he became an alcoholic who nearly ended in divorce.

 The Bird: Forgiving the unforgivable

-The apostle Paul exhorts: “We are hard pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
+“We are hard-pressed on every side, but not crushed; perplexed, but not in despair; persecuted, but not abandoned; struck down, but not destroyed.
 We always carry around in our body the death of Jesus, so that the life of Jesus may also be revealed in our body.”
-(2 Corinthians 4:8-10).
-So let us run the race with endurance.
-(Hebrews 12:1-2)